Statistics and Readability Scores

 This counts the number of digits in your text.

-Words With More than two Syllables/ Percentage
+Words With More than two Syllables (Percentage)

-This measure can help indicate how difficult a text is and can be used alongside other measures to determine the complexity of a text.
+These statistics can help indicate how difficult a text is and can be used alongside other measures to determine the complexity of a text.

-These measures tell you the average number of syllables per word, per sentence and per 100 words.
+Perhaps self-evidently, these measures tell you the average number of syllables per word, per sentence and per 100 words.

 Readability Scores